 Our team has served the area for more than 35 years.
-We log more than 2,300 transports a year.
+We log more than 2,300 transports per year.
 Our team includes highly trained doctors, nurses and respiratory therapists who specialize in emergency medicine.
-We are one of just a few programs in the country to fly with a physician or specialty care provider routinely on board.
+We are the only program in the country to fly with an attending physician routinely on board.

 We transport patients supported by ECMO, intra-aortic balloon pumps, ventricular assist devices, inhaled nitric, active cooling or an isolette.
 For patients with traumatic injuries, we carry more blood products than most transport programs in the world (8 units) and an advanced procedures kit.

 Our helicopters have enhanced flight and safety features.
 Each carries advanced medical equipment and emergency medications.
 We focus on helping you get the best possible medical care quickly and safely, and on stabilizing patients while being transported to get the care they need at a hospital or facility that best meets the patient’s needs.

 Our critical care ambulances transport patients of any age.
 We can bring specialized care teams, and essentially the resources of a mobile ICU to patients and safely transport them to a hospital or higher or level of care that best suits the patient’s needs.
 This includes newborns who need care in a NICU until they are strong enough for lifesaving surgery or a procedure.
 We take great pride in partnering with many hospitals in the region.